adventuremeng/adventuremeng/content/_index.md

 <a href="/images/MengGao_Resume_2020_03.pdf" target="_blank"><span style="color:blue">Download my latest Resume here.</span> </a> Last update: March, 2020.

+I am certified as AICP, the American Institute of Certified Planners, by [APA](https://www.planning.org/aicp/).
+I received the certification in August 2021.

 I am currently working for Connetics Transportation Group, Atlanta.
-CTG provides high-quality planning services to public transit, local and state transportation agencies across the country.At work, I support a wide range of transit planning projects including comprehensive operational analyses and system redesigns, transit development plans, corridor studies for major capital investment projects, and other short-term and long-term service planning studies.
+CTG provides high-quality planning services to public transit, local and state transportation agencies across the country.
+At work, I support a wide range of transit planning projects including comprehensive operational analyses and system redesigns, transit development plans, corridor studies for major capital investment projects, and other short-term and long-term service planning studies.

 In May 2019, I graduated from the Master of City and Regional Planning program at Georgia Tech concentrating in GIS and urban design.
 Before that, I studied Architecture at Xi'an Jiaotong University in Xi'an, China.
 You can find my architecture portfolio below.